Crystal8029/Crystal8029/README.md

 🌱 I'm just a young coder over here...

-🤔 Started learning code when I was 9, and I'm no older than I was before :)
+🤔 Started learning code when I was 9 :)

 💬 I started with JS... etc.